Neehar21/Neehar21.github.io/_pages/about.md

 - **Issues with conventional PINNs:** After analyzing the performance of a conventional PINN model applied to the 1D Allen-Cahn equation three main issues are observed, wich are evident from the analysis figure below.

 ![Allen cahn](/images/allenCahn.png)
-#### *Figure 4:  Figure: Training analysis of a conventional PINN model for 10,000 iterations.
+#### *Figure 3: Training analysis of a conventional PINN model for 10,000 iterations.
 Top left: Histograms of back-propagated gradients for PDE residual and initial condition losses, showing gradient imbalance.
 Top right: Temporal PDE residual loss, indicating causality violation.
 Bottom: NTK eigenvaluesvrevealing spectral bias.*
+##### *source: Wang, Sifan, Shyam Sankaran, Hanwen Wang, and Paris Perdikaris.
+2023.
+An Expert's Guide to Training Physics-informed Neural Networks.*

   - **Gradient Imbalances:** Back-propagated gradients for the PDE residual loss dominate those of the initial condition loss, resulting in unbalanced updates during training.